 Are you looking to downsize your current setup in order to make more room in your workout space?
 Maybe you’re making a jump from beginner weights to heavier dumbbells and need a rack to support your transition.
 Or, perhaps you are dipping your toes into the world of dumbbells and want the best product for the lowest price.
 Regardless of your motivations, you may get lost in the variety of dumbbell racks at your disposal, but there are key things to keep in mind that will help you to narrow down your search.

 Each dumbbell rack has a weight limit ranging between 200-1500 lbs depending on size, design, and material.
-It is important to make sure the rack meets the requirements of your dumbbells.
+It is important to make sure the rack meets the requirements of your dumbbells, and many cyclists use rather heavy weights to work the big muscles used in cycling.
 So, if you are looking to store pairs of 5, 10, 15, 25 pound dumbbells, a weight limit of 200 lbs may be sufficient for you, but insufficient for someone looking to store say, four to five dumbbells 50 lbs or heavier.

 The overall design of a rack contributes to the safety and convenience for the user.
 Some features to pay attention to are: the angle of the racks (racks that have layered tiers or angled rails for dumbbells are especially important if you’re dealing with heavier weights in order to prevent injuries), spacing of the rack (consider your dumbbell type and size so that you don’t risk pinching fingers or dropping weights), and the material of the rack (look for sturdy material like steel instead of rubber and plastic variants).